3 Steps for Proper Software Implementation

 1. Identify Key Stakeholder Needs

 The first step in developing a software implementation plan is to identify stakeholders — anyone who will be actively involved in the program transition or will be impacted by the new software.
 By doing this, you can maintain focus on individual goals and needs throughout implementation.
-For instance, if the engineering team needs to have a fully operational computer-aided design (CAD) program by a certain date, being aware of this need is beneficial to you to ensure that you’re fulfilling it throughout the transition.
+For instance, if the engineering team needs to have a fully operational Computer-Aided Design (CAD) program by a certain date, being aware of this need is beneficial to you to ensure that you’re fulfilling it throughout the transition.

 Recognizing needs also allows you to efficiently determine what is possible and what can be considered out of scope.
 This is often referred to as “scope creep.”
 Think of an implementation project like an avalanche.
 As the project continues, it gathers requests and roadblocks, becoming larger until it’s overwhelmingly uncontrollable.
 By defining your needs early, you can stay within these limits and have control of the project.